publiccodenet/about/index.md

 We can [use your help](CONTRIBUTING.md) to make the Foundation for Public Code a success.

-You can also [join our mailing list](https://forms.gle/gn7wR2Eaxbv5g1BF9) to get our news delivered directly to you.
+If you want to get our news delivered directly to you, [join our mailing list](https://forms.gle/gn7wR2Eaxbv5g1BF9).